+- 1. Companion Care is not available to individuals receiving the following services:

+- a.
+Respite Care Services out of home;

+- b.
+CLS;

+- c.
+Host Home;

+- d.
+Shared Living Services;

 - e.
+MIHC; or

-Monitored in Home Caregiving; or - f.
-Transportation-Community Access. - 2.
-Companion Care services are not available to beneficiaries under the age of 18; - 3.
-Payment does not include room and board or maintenance, upkeep, or improvement of the beneficiary's or the provider's property; - 4.
-Transportation for vocational services are to be billed by vocational providers; and - 5.
-The Companion Care provider's rate includes funding for relief staff for scheduled and unscheduled absences.
+- f.
+Transportation-Community Access.

+- 2. Companion Care services are not available to beneficiaries under the age of 18;

+- 3. Payment does not include room and board or maintenance, upkeep, or improvement of the beneficiary's or the provider's property;

+- 4. Transportation for vocational services are to be billed by vocational providers; and

+5. The Companion Care provider's rate includes funding for relief staff for scheduled and unscheduled absences.